 LLCs have attributes of both corporations and partnerships.
 Unless otherwise elected, an LLC typically files as a partnership for tax purposes and members enjoy the pass-through advantages of having no double taxation.
 Additionally, members of the LLC have the limited liability protection similar to that of a corporation.

-Proposed regulations have addressed the self-employment tax for both service partnerships and non-service partnerships.
+Proposed regulations have addressed the self-employment tax for both service partnerships3 and non-service partnerships.
 By default, an LLC member normally is considered a limited partner.
-Under the proposed regs., in an LLC with a primary trade or business of performing services, a member who provides such services would not be considered a limited partner for SE tax purposes.
-The proposed regs further exclude certain people from being classified as limited partners for SE tax purposes.
-For instance, if a member has personal liability for the debts of the partnership; has authority to contract on behalf of the partnership; and/or participates in the trade or business for more than five hundred hours during the tax year; such person would not qualify as a limited partner.
-Under the proposed regulations, if the member is not considered or treated as a limited partner, that member would be subject to SE tax on their distributive share of partnership income whether such income is actually distributed or not.
+Under the proposed regulations, in an LLC with a primary trade or business of performing services, a member who provides such services would not be considered a limited partner for SE tax purposes.
+The proposed regulations further exclude certain people from being classified as limited partners for SE tax purposes.
+For instance, if a member has personal liability for the debts of the partnership; has authority to contract on behalf of the partnership; and/or participates in the trade or business for more than five hundred hours during the tax year; such person would not qualify as a limited partner.4 Under the proposed regulations, if the member is not considered or treated as a limited partner, that member would be subject to SE tax on their distributive share of partnership income whether such income is actually distributed or not.5

 These proposed regulations have not been issued in final form.
 Therefore, taxpayers are not bound to follow them.
 On the other hand, the Department of the Treasury has not withdrawn the proposed regulations and many practitioners believe they provide a window into the thinking of many at Treasury and the IRS.

 The Castigliola Case

 In Vincent J. Castigliola, et ux., et al. v.
 Commissioner, the tax court found that members of a professional limited liability company (“PLLC”) were subject to self-employment tax on their distributive shares of income.